-How does plastic . end up in the ocean?
+How does plastic, end up in the ocean?

 Where does all the plastic come from?
 And how does it end up in the sea?
 Did you know that approximately 80% of plastic flows from land-based sources?
 The other 20% is plastic littered at sea, from fishing and shipping.

-Even if you live hundreds of miles from the coast, the plastic you throw away could make its way into the sea.
-How does plastic pollution impact marine life?
-Plastic pollution is bad news for the natural world.
-Did you know that plastic in the ocean impacts all species, big and small - from marine mammals like whales and dolphins to the smallest fish and plankton.
-Click here to learn more How does plastic travel
+Even if you live in one of the central parishes, like St. George or St. Thomas, the plastic you throw away could make its way into the sea.

+How does plastic travel